-File Description /CDPlayer.js This file defines the Class CDPlayer and its attributes and operations.
-It also defines the Class's StateMachines with the State behaviors and the transition effects. /ContextManager.js This file is the abstract manager of contexts.
+/CDPlayer.js its attributes and operations.
+It also defines the Class's StateMachines with the State behaviors and the transition effects. /ContextMan ager.js This file is the abstract manager of contexts.
 The file defines the contents that are independent of the actual contexts, which are defined in the generalization of the ContextManager , such as SimulationManager and ManagerWorker .
 The simulation (Executable StateMachine Artifact) can involve multiple contexts; for example, in a tennis game simulation there will be one umpire typed to Class Umpire , and two players - playerA and playerB - typed to Class Player .
-Both Class Umpire and Class Player will define their own StateMachine(s).

-/EventProxy.js This file defines Events and Signals used in the simulation.
+Both Class Umpire and Class Player will define their own StateMachine(s). /EventProxy.j This file defines Events and Signals used in the simulation.
 If we are raising an Event with arguments, we model the Event as a Signal Event, which specifies a Signal Class; we then define attributes for the Signal Class.
-Each Event occurrence has an instance of the Signal, carrying the runtime values specified for the attributes. /SimulationManager.js This file is for simulation in Enterprise Architect. /html/ManagerWorker.js This file serves as a middle layer between the front-end and back-end.
-The front-end posts a message to request information from the ManagerWorker Since the ManagerWorker generalizes from ContextManager, it has full access to all the contexts such as querying the current active state and querying the runtime value of a variable The ManagerWorker will post a message to the front-end with the data it retrieved from the back-end /html/statemachineGUI.js This file establishes the communication between the front-end and the ManagerWorker, by defining stateMachineWorker.
-Defines the functions startStateMachineWebWorker and stopStateMachineWebWorker Defines the functions onActiveStateResonse and onRuntimeValueResponse with place-holder code: //to do: write user's logic The user could simply replace this comment with their logic, as will be demonstrated later in this topic /html/index.html This defines the HTML User Interface, such as the buttons and the input to raise Events or display information.
-The user can define CSS and JavaScript in this file.
+Each Event occurrence has an instance of the Signal, carrying the runtime values specified for the attributes. /SimulationM anager.js This file is for simulation in Enterprise Architect. /html/Manag erWorker.js This file serves as a middle layer between the front-end and back-end.The front-end posts a message to request information from the ManagerWorker • Since the ManagerWorker generalizes from ContextManager, it has full access to all the contexts such as querying the current active state and querying the runtime value of a variable The ManagerWorker will post a message to the front-end with the data it retrieved from the back-end /html/statema chineGUI.js This file establishes the communication between the front-end and the ManagerWorker, by defining stateMachineWorker.
+It: Defines the functions startStateMachineWebWorker and stopStateMachineWebWorker Defines the functions onActiveStateResonse and onRuntimeValueResponse with place-holder code: //to do: write user's logic You could simply replace this comment with your logic, as will be demonstrated later in this topic /html/index.h tml This defines the HTML User Interface, such as the buttons and the input to raise Events or display information.
+You can define CSS and JavaScript in this file.